 Conclusion

 Eq.
 (3) is a simple parameterization of the VBGF that includes the traditional and original VBGF parameterizations as special cases.
 However, Eq.
-(3) is more flexible in that it may be used to estimate mean length for any specific age or mean age for any specific length, rather than only intercepts values as with the common and original VBGFs.
+(3) is more flexible in that it may be used to estimate mean length for any specific age or mean age for any specific length, rather than only intercept values as with the common and original VBGFs.
 Point- and bootstrapped-interval estimates for mean age at a specific length (i.e., tr) from Eq.
 (3) match those derived from estimated parameters from Eqs.
 (2) and (3).
 However, use of Eq.
 (3) allows for use of likelihood profile methods to estimate confidence intervals and model selection procedures to statistically determine if mean age at the specified length differs among populations.
 We suggest using Eq.
 (3) when interest lies in estimating mean age at a specific length or determining if the mean age at a specific length differs among populations.

 Acknowledgments